oracle-livelabs/spatial-graph/adb-graph/ll-ocw-2022/introduction-property-graph/introduction-property-graph.md

 Watch the following two videos for more information on Graph Studio.
 The first is an introduction to property graphs and their use cases.
 The second is a tour of the Graph Studio interface.

-[](youtube:eCd-969hrak)   Simplify Graph Analytics with Autonomous Database
+[Simplify Graph Analytics with Autonomous Database](youtube:eCd-969hrak)   Simplify Graph Analytics with Autonomous Database

-[](youtube:S6Q-IJcBkU0)   Autonomous Database: A tour of the Graph Studio interface
+[Autonomous Database: A tour of the Graph Studio interface](youtube:S6Q-IJcBkU0)   Autonomous Database: A tour of the Graph Studio interface

 ### Objectives